 The interior of the church is equally stunning, with its 700 m² intricate mosaic panels created by a who’s who of artists of the time.

-St Petersburg canal cruise
+St. Petersburg canal cruise

-Thanks to its labyrinthine network of rivers and canals, St Petersburg is known as the “Venice of the North”.
+Thanks to its labyrinthine network of rivers and canals, St. Petersburg is known as the “Venice of the North”.
 Gently gliding along the city’s waterways gives you a different perspective on its magnificent architecture.

 In reality, this one-hour boat ride left me underwhelmed.
-Although the weather didn’t help – it was grey and wet – the trip concentrated on the city’s main waterways rather than the smaller canals.
-But, as I say, under bright blue skies this may have been a different experience.
+Although the weather didn’t help – it was grey and wet – the trip concentrated on St. Petersburg‘s main waterways rather than the smaller canals.
+But under bright blue skies, this may have been a different experience.

-Taking a ride on St Petersburg’s metro
+Taking a ride on St. Petersburg’s metro

-This was a St Petersburg “must-do” for me and it was one of my highlights of this cruise stop.
+This was a St. Petersburg “must-do” for me and it was one of my highlights of this cruise stop.

-We started our one-stop journey at Sportivnaya, next to St Petersburg Stadium.
+We started our one-stop journey at Sportivnaya, next to St. Petersburg Stadium.
 In keeping with its location, it had a sports theme, its murals depicting Olympic athletes and Greek gods.
 Even the lamps along the station are created to resemble the Olympic flames.

-Located in the town of Tsarskoye Selo, 30 km south of St Petersburg, the Catherine Palace is a glorious fake.
+Located in the town of Tsarskoye Selo, 30 km south of St. Petersburg, the Catherine Palace is a glorious fake.

 This was the summer residence of the Russian Tsars.
 Originally presented by Peter the Great to his second wife, Catherine I, in the early 18th century, it was rebuilt in the more flamboyant rococo style around 40 years later.